wp-plugins/wp-social-invitations/readme.txt

 1. A new menu `WP Social Invitations` will appear in your Admins

-Then read the [documentation](http://wp.timersys.com/wordpress-social-invitations/docs/) and configure the desired providers
+Then read the [documentation](http://wp.timersys.com/wordpress-social-invitations/docs/) and configure the desired providers.
+Note that docs are for premium version and may be different from what you see.

 You're done!